 How long do probiotics take to work for Cats?

 Probiotics start to work immediately.
 Unlike other health supplements that require a loading dose or several weeks to reach their therapeutic levels, probiotics are immediately available and active in the digestive system.

 They do, however, require daily administration to work effectively.
 Since probiotics are living microorganisms, they do not live forever, and therefore need daily dosing to maintain all their benefits.

 How do I know which probiotic to buy?

 - The type of probiotic used: There are many different types of products on the market with many different types or strains of probiotics in them.
-Some will just have one probiotic, whereas some will have multiple different types or strains of probiotic.
-It may seem that the more types or strains of probiotics there are in the product, the better, however that is not necessarily true.
-Some probiotics work with contradicting methods of action, and therefore having one reputable probiotic will prevent two or more probiotics from cancelling out their benefits from each other.
+Some will just have one probiotic, whereas some will have multiple different types or strains of probiotics.
+It may seem that the more types or strains of probiotics in the product, the better.
+However, that is not necessarily true.
+Some probiotics work with contradicting methods of action, and therefore having one reputable probiotic will prevent two or more probiotics from canceling out their benefits from each other.
 Enterococcus faecium, particularly strain SF-68, has a significant amount of research backing its benefits, and therefore a good one to look out for.

-- The dosage: It is common to think that the higher the colony forming unit (CFU), the better the probiotic will work.
+- The dosage: It is common to think that the higher the colony-forming unit (CFU), the better the probiotic will work.
 But actually, different types and strains of probiotic work at different dosages, so this figure is irrelevant.
-Instead, check what the physical dose of the product is, as not all probiotics are very palatable, so it will be difficult to get a large spoon of unpalatable powder into your cat on a daily basis!
+Instead, check what the physical dose of the product is, as not all probiotics are very palatable, so it will be difficult to get a large spoon of tasteless powder into your cat daily!

 - The other ingredients: Some probiotic products also have prebiotics added to them.
-Prebiotics help improve the effects of the probiotics.
-They work in a similar manner to fertilizers.
+Prebiotics help improves the effects of probiotics.
+They work similarly to fertilizers.
 Therefore, products with additional prebiotics are likely to work the best.